schlawiner/fu-rpg-frei-und-universell/03-the-characters.md

 ### Ausrüstung beschreiben

 Wenn du deine Ausrüstung beschreibst, lass das dazugehörige Adjektiv etwas Nützliches und/oder Interessantes über den Gegenstand aussagen.
-Ein **Langer Dolch** ist ganz gut, aber ein **Zerbrochener Dolch** ist besser!
+Ein **Langer Dolch** ist zwar ganz gut, aber ein **Zerbrochener Dolch** ist noch besser!

 <!-- Describing Gear
 When describing gear make the ad- jective tell us something useful and/or interesting about it.
 A Long Dagger is okay, a Broken Dagger is better!   -->

-Die Beschreibung deiner Ausrüstung sollte, wie  Beschreiber auch, klar und eindeutig sein - es dürfen keine Zweifel darüber bestehen, was ihr Zweck oder ihre Haupteigenschaft ist.
+Die Beschreibung deiner Ausrüstung sollte, wie Beschreiber auch, klar und eindeutig sein - es dürfen keine Zweifel darüber bestehen, wofür sie gut sind oder was ihre Haupteigenschaft ist.

 <!-- Like Descriptors, the description of your Gear should be clear - you don’t want to be guessing at the purpose or main feature of an item.